 Upon completing his legal studies at Harvard in 2009, Kennedy served briefly as an Assistant District Attorney (ADA) in Hyannis, Massachusetts, and then as an ADA in Middlesex County during 2011-12.
-In November 2012, the voters of Massachusetts’ 4th Congressional District elected Kennedy, a lifelong Democrat, to the United States House of Representatives, where he succeeded Rep. Barney Frank and promptly became a member of the Congressional Progressive Caucus.
+In November 2012, the voters of Massachusetts’ 4th Congressional District elected Kennedy, a lifelong Democrat, to the United States House of Representatives, where he succeeded Rep. Barney Frank and promptly joined the Congressional Progressive Caucus.

-Maintaining that all women should have unrestricted access to taxpayer-funded abortion-on-demand, Kennedy has voted: against a proposal to deny federal funding to abortion providers; against legislation banning abortions on any fetus older than 20 weeks—unless the pregnancy endangered the mother’s life or was the result of rape or incest; and against a bill requiring healthcare practitioners to do everything in their power to save the life of any infant that happens to survive an attempted abortion procedure.
+Though he professes to be a Catholic, Kennedy maintains that all women should have unrestricted access to taxpayer-funded abortion-on-demand.
+He has voted against a proposal to deny federal funding to abortion providers; against legislation banning abortions on fetuses older than 20 weeks (unless the pregnancy endangered the mother’s life or was the result of rape or incest); and against a bill requiring healthcare practitioners to do everything in their power to save the life of any infant that happens to survive an attempted abortion procedure.

-On the premise that the greenhouse gas emissions associated with human industrial activity are a major cause of potentially catastrophic global warming, Kennedy in June 2015 lauded Pope Francis‘s newly released encyclical on climate change as “a global call for action” that “eloquently makes the case that … inaction saves its most tragic consequences for the poorest among us.”
-In order to counteract the deleterious environmental effects of fossil-fuel combustion, says Kennedy, the federal government should undertake a multi-pronged approach that includes the imposition of carbon taxes and the raising of CAFE standards for American-made automobiles.1 In 2013 Kennedy voted against a proposal to require congressional approval before a carbon emissions tax could be imposed.
-And in 2015 he opposed a bill that aimed to bar federal agencies from considering the “social cost” of carbon emissions in environmental reviews.
+On the premise that the greenhouse gas emissions associated with human industrial activity are a major cause of potentially catastrophic global warming, Kennedy in June 2015 lauded Pope Francis’s newly released encyclical on climate change as “a global call for action” that “eloquently makes the case that … inaction saves its most tragic consequences for the poorest among us.”
+In order to counteract the deleterious environmental effects of fossil-fuel combustion, says Kennedy, the federal government should undertake a multi-pronged approach that includes the imposition of carbon taxes and the raising of CAFE standards for American-made automobiles.

 In August 2015, Kennedy announced that he was in support of the nuclear deal that the Obama administration had recently negotiated with Iran—an agreement allowing the regime in Tehran to: inspect its own Parchin nuclear weapons research site, conduct uranium enrichment, build advanced centrifuges, purchase ballistic missiles, continue to fund international terrorism, and have a near-zero breakout time to a nuclear bomb approximately a decade down the road.
-(For additional details about the accord, click here.)
-“I support this deal because it is the best means before us today to keep nuclear weapons out of Iranian hands,” said Kennedy.
+“I support this deal because it is the best means before us today to keep nuclear weapons out of Iranian hands,” said the congressman.